Pimelodendron amboinicum: Distribution

 The tree is found in the Solomons, southwest Pacific, New Guinea, Australia and in Indonesia as far west as Sulawesi.
 Countries and regions where the species grows are: Solomon Islands; Papua Niugini (Bougainville, Bismarck Archipelago, mainland); Australia (Cape York Peninsula, near Lockerbie and Iron Range); Indonesia (West Papua, Maluku, Nusa Tenggara, Sulawesi); Timor.

 Habitat, ecology

-The tree is found in both primary and secondary forest (particularly mixed dipterocarp), in rain forest, in pockets within coastal savannah, in swamp forest and on the edges of rivers.
+The tree is found in both primary and secondary forest (particularly mixed dipterocarp), in rain forest, in pockets within coastal savanna, in swamp forest and on the edges of rivers.
 It grows on sandy clay, volcanic and limestone soils, from sea level to 1000 m elevation.
-It is recorded growing in primary lower montane rainforest between 1500 and 1800 m at the Hindburg Wall in Papua New Guinea.
+It is recorded growing in primary lower montane rainforest between 1500 and 1800 m at the Hindenburg Wall in Papua New Guinea.

 Along with Pometia pinnata and Pterocarpus indica, this species is one of the most abundant plants in the lowland rainforest near Baitabag, Ohu and Mis villages, Madang Province, PNG.

 In the primary and old secondary forest of the area, the most frequent trees were Macaranga novoguineensis, Pimelodendron amboinicum, Ficus bernaysii, Ficus phaeosyce and Ficus wassa.